MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Installation
 ============

-Display is a sub-part of the MicroUI library.
+The Display module is a sub-part of the MicroUI library.
 When the MicroUI module is installed, the Display module must be installed in order to be able to connect the physical display with the MicroEJ Platform.
 If not installed, the *stub* module will be used.